 The main priorities of the program are to promote good health for all Australians and improve outcomes for people living with disability.
 Research and development in public health and preventative medicine initiatives are an important part of this program.

-The Ian Potter Foundation rarely awards the full amount of any project.
-Please ensure that you have alternative providers of funding, and that your application clearly considers any possible grant from the Foundation in this context.
-We very rarely fund 100% of a project cost.
+- The Ian Potter Foundation prioritises applications with evidence of collaboration.
+Prior to applying, please ensure that you have additional proposed providers of funding and that your application clearly considers any possible grant from the Foundation in this context.
+We are unlikely to fund 100% of a project cost.